 We were waiters together at Le Fleur de Lis.
 Our routine was to combine our tables and put on a show.
 The other waiters couldn’t figure out why our tips were so high.

 In 1984, I was on my back deck in Louisville, Kentucky zipping open the congregation mail.
 One letter was from Watchtower telling us that our next circuit overseer would be Bro.
 R.E.
 Nixon.
 “I wonder if he is related Ron,” I muttered to myself, having no clue that it would be Ron in the flesh.
-We had a great three years together.
-It had been 15 years since I saw him last.
+It had been 15 years since I had last seen him We had a great three years together.
 He was the same fun-loving guy I knew back then, only another side had emerged – that of a deep, spiritual man who knew the scriptures and could wield them like a kind warrior.
 We would be Ron’s last circuit.
 He and Minta would move to Italy and stay for the next 20 years.

 I know I will see him again, but I don’t do well with these things.
 I don’t know what to say to those who grieve.
 Words are hollow sounds that may as well be howls at the moon.